| |

 sales.

-camping and campervans are welcome in forest areas.
+Generally camping and campervans are welcome

-basic facilities, but you are welcome to camp
+prepared sites with basic facilities, but you

-almost anywhere in State Forest.
-We ask only that
+are welcome to camp almost anywhere in State Forest.

-you leave designated day-use sites to picnickers.
+We ask only that you leave designated day-use

-Whatever your choice, please be considerate of
+sites to picnickers.
+Whatever your choice, please

-others and of the forest environment.
+be considerate of others and of the forest environment.

-in State forests
+tours in State forests

 |